functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ### Unit Testing

-Eventual's [Unit Testing](../reference/unit-testing.md) library enables you to iterate on your application locally without wasting cycles waiting for deployments.
+Eventual's [Unit Testing](../reference/unit-testing.md) library includes a `TestEnvironment` utility that gives fine-grained control over time and the underlying system, so that you can target tests towards edge cases typically difficult to reproduce consistently in integration tests.

 ```ts
 // advance the simulation's time